-If Christmas trees were not grown in Ireland, they would have to be imported, with the consequent loss of money from the economy.
-On the contrary, our Christmas tree growers benefit our economy by exporting large quantities of real Christmas trees each year to the U.K. and mainland Europe.
-We have more than enough real Christmas trees in Ireland to meet all our needs.
+If Christmas trees were not grown in Ireland, they would have to be imported to satisfy demand, with the consequent loss of money from the economy.
+Irish Christmas tree growers benefit our economy by exporting large quantities of real Christmas trees each year to the U.K. and mainland Europe.
+In 2017 we exported a large container of Noble Fir to Dubai in the United Arab Emirates.

-Please do not leave any metal, such as a stand screw, in the butt of the Christmas tree as it will destroy the blades of the chipper.
+Please do not leave any metal, such as a stand screw, in the butt of the tree.
+Similarly, if you are disposing of wreaths, remove the wireframe and dispose of the frame separately.
+Any metal materials would seriously damage the blades of the chipping machine.

 Alternatively, you can simply strip the branches from the stem with a secateurs.
 Cut the stem into 25 cm (10 inch) lengths and leave to dry over the Summer in a corner of your garage.
 It will make excellent firewood.
 You can also dry the branches and use them as fire-lighters or they can be disposed of in your regular garden waste.